Mizuiky/Pirate-Fury/README.md

-# Pirate's Fury: The Top-Down Shooter (Game Title)
+# Pirate's Fury: The Top-Down Shooter

 Welcome aboard, matey!
 Step into the shoes of a fearless pirate captain in "Pirate's Fury," the swashbuckling Unity-based top-down shooter that will test your mettle on the high seas.
 Here's a quick guide to steer you through the currents of our GitHub repository.